Partially Identified Rankings from Pairwise Interactions: Inference

-For a given value of the test statistic $t$, the rejection probability $P(T(\boldsymbol{p}) > t)$ can be expressed as a polynomial function of $\boldsymbol{p}$.
-The specific form of this polynomial depends on the number of games between each interacting pair of teams.
-Steps 2-8 of Algorithm \ref{alg:p_value} construct this polynomial by enumerating all possible interaction outcomes that result in larger realizations of the statistic.
-We use the Python package \verb|SymPy| for symbolic computation to execute steps 2-8, although any symbolic computation software could be used.
-In step 9, the resulting symbolic expression is converted into a numeric function, which is then optimized with respect to $\boldsymbol{p}$ subject to a set of linear constraints that define the identified set for the tested ranking.
+The exact p-value is obtained by solving the optimization problem in Equation \ref{eq:pvalue}.
+For a given test statistic $\lambda$, the rejection probability $P(\Lambda(\boldsymbol{p}) > \lambda)$ can be written as a polynomial function of $\boldsymbol{p}$, with the form of the polynomial determined by the graph $G$ and $\boldsymbol{n}$, the number of games between each pair of teams.
+Appendix \ref{appendix:inference} describes an algorithm to construct this polynomial.
+This step is the computational bottleneck of the procedure and becomes infeasible even for moderately large tournaments.
+More efficient methods for this step would greatly improve the practical feasibility of the approach.
+Once the polynomial is obtained, it can be optimized with respect to $\boldsymbol{p}$ subject to the linear constraints in $H_0$.
 The following example illustrates this p-value computation.

 \begin{example} Consider the tournament graph illustrated in Figure \ref{fig:tournament_pvalue}, where the numbers on the edges indicate the number of games played between each pair of teams.